PageSpeed 99/100 on a Real PrestaShop 9.1 Store with 80+ Modules

 How We Did It

 There is no single magic trick.
 Performance at this level comes from a disciplined pipeline that touches every layer of the stack.
+We covered the foundals in our PrestaShop performance tuning guide.

 Critical CSS Extraction